bohbohb/bohbohb/README.md

 - 👋 Hi, I’m @bohbohb
-- 👀 I’m interested in Data Science
+- 👀 I’m interested in Data Engineering and Software Engineering
-- 🌱 I’m currently learning pandas, bokeh, sql
+- 🌱 I’m currently learning Spark, GraphFrames, NoSQL DBs and functional programming
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...